AndrewDyet/Data_Analytics_Portfolio/README.md

 by Andrew Dyet

-## Project 1 - Cleveland Crime Statistics
+## Project 1 - Cleveland Crime Statistics - Using Pandas, Numpy, Seaborn, and Tableau

 **This Jupyter notebook file uses the Cleveland City API - Crime Incidents**